You may keep your stock in a large cupboard, have a dedicated stockroom, or even use a whole warehouse, but all these options share a common problem:

 6. Put heavy items down low and lighter items high up.

-Keep heavy stock on or close to the ground, and lighter stock higher up on shelves.
-This will keep the racking from toppling over, and will also make it easier for your engineers to get the stock they need without hurting themselves.
+Simple as it sounds, practical advice helps as much as the logistical stuff.
+Physically, then, it's helpful to keep the heavy stock items on or close to the ground, and lighter stock higher up on shelves.
+This will keep the racking from toppling over and make it easier for your engineers to get the stock they need without hurting themselves.
 It's as easy as the light stuff high-up, the heavy items low down.

 7. Do regular clean-ups of your stockroom

-You never know what old or 'missing' stock you'll find during a clean-up, and you can also clear out outdated parts you're no longer using to make way for newer stock.
+A good ol' fashioned tidy is always going to be helpful.
+You never know what old or 'missing' stock you'll find during a clean-up, and you can also clear away outdated parts (even selling them on if they're better used elsewhere) to help make space for stock you do want.

-Clean-up time is also a good time to do inventory.
+"Tidy-up time" (I had flashbacks to primary school typing that phrase out) also presents a good opportunity to check through your stockroom's inventory.
 If you're doing a physical inventory count, the Vend blog offers some tips on how to do it; again, the tips are for retail stores but they translate easily to a field service stockroom.

-So, no matter what solution you use for organising your stock, be sure to train your engineers in how to use it—and in using it consistently—otherwise your perfectly laid-out stockroom will soon become a disorganised mess.
+No matter what solution you use for organising your stock, be sure to train your engineers in how to use it—and in using it consistently—otherwise, your perfectly laid-out stockroom will soon become a disorganised mess.

 The easier your stockroom system is to use, the more your engineers will comply with it, so the advice here for keeping your stockroom organised and easy to use can help with that.